 Anyone who knows your Wi-Fi password can change their MAC address to a whitelisted one and gain access.
 Even if that doesn’t happen, you must manually enter your MAC address whenever you connect a new device.
 Otherwise, attackers can connect anytime, which would defeat the entire purpose.

 Despite its drawbacks, MAC filtering can be helpful in specific scenarios.
 For example, it can serve as a quick fix if you want to temporarily block your kids’ devices, like a tablet, from accessing the internet.
-However, if considering long-term network security, it’s not the most reliable method.
+But, if considering long-term network security, it’s not the most reliable method.

 3. Remove Your Wi-Fi from a Known Device